 - Project River Humber Pipeline Replacement

-- Main Contractor Skanska, PORR BAU GMBH and A.HAK
+- Principal Contractor Skanska, PORR BAU GMBH and A.HAK

 - Project Lead Stephen Barker, Chief Engineer

 - Key Benefit MGF’s in-house capabilities allowed us to prepare bespoke temporary works for a complex project

 “MGF’s capable design team were easy to work with in developing the robust, practical solution for this scheme.
 The live monitoring system has worked well, and provided greater assurance that the system was behaving as we expected during critical operations, such as lowering the TBM into the pit bottom.”Natalie Bowkett, Senior Temporary Works Engineer, Skanska

 The River Humber pipeline is an important pipeline – connecting an import location for gas at Easington, on the East Yorkshire coast, to the national network – delivering gas supplies to millions of households throughout the UK.